bpetrikovics/teamspeak3-music-control/README.md

 * Set up your media location ([local]) and/or Google Music credentials and settings, whichever you want to use.
 * For mopidy-gmusic, you can find configuration details here: https://github.com/mopidy/mopidy-gmusic
 * If you are using locally stored music, run (only once) "mopidy local scan"

+At this time, you will need to create your pulseaudio configuration, which you will add to your startup script.
+You will need to take note of some values, as these can be different in each installation, based on the given host's audio devices.

+  pactl stat
+  pactl load-module module-null-sink sink_name=Virtual1 pactl load-module module-loopback sink=Virtual1

+  pactl list sinks
+  pactl list sources

+  pactl set-default-sink x
+  pactl set-default-source y